softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/createObject.md

 ## Overview
-Create a new user in the SoftLayer customer portal. createObject() creates a user's portal record and adds them into the SoftLayer community forums.
-It is not possible to set up SLL or PPTP enable flags during object creation.
+Create a new user in the SoftLayer customer portal.
+It is not possible to set up SLL enable flags during object creation.
 These flags are ignored during object creation.
 You will need to make a subsequent call to edit object in order to enable VPN access.

-An account's master user and sub-users who have the User Manage permission can add new users. createObject() creates users with a default permission set.
-After adding a user it may be helpful to set their permissions and hardware access.
+An account's master user and sub-users who have the User Manage permission can add new users.

+Users are created with a default permission set.
+After adding a user it may be helpful to set their permissions and device access.

+secondaryPasswordTimeoutDays will be set to the system configured default value if the attribute is not provided or the attribute is not a valid value.

 Note, neither password nor vpnPassword parameters are required.